RichGibson/vienna_guide/README.md

   Michaelerplatz 5, 1010 Wien, Austria

-  When I took the tour in 2006 the guide told stories of how the caskets in the Kaisergruft used to be as dilapedated as those in Michaelerkiche, but that the Kaisergruft was then restored.
+  When I took the tour in 2006 the guide told stories of how the caskets in the Kaisergruft used to be as dilapidated as those in Michaelerkiche, but that the Kaisergruft was then restored.

   For maximum creepy/momento mori crypt time I think the Michaelerkiche is tops.
-It is smaller and more intimate, and if you are lucky you might get the guide who I had who lovingly caressed the dress on a corpse and described the fabric and the dress with love, as though it was the latest in fashion.
+It is smaller and more intimate, and if you are lucky you might get the guide I had who lovingly caressed the dress on a corpse and described the fabric and the dress with love, as though it was the latest in fashion.

   Just because people are dead doesn't mean that they can't still be alive.

 - Bermuda Triangle
   Vienna is filled with history rubbing against the present.
-You can take an escalator into a subway and the stone wall is actually a roman wall.
+You can take an escalator into a subway and the stone wall is actually a Roman wall, or maybe just part of the mostly removed medieval city wall.

   And you can get lost in the Bermuda Triangle next to the oldest church in Vienna.